AbderrahimJami/abderrahimjami.github.io/_posts/2025-11-09-ATB-System.md

 ---

 ### Overview
-Action Time Battle System developed using Blueprints in C++.
-Started as a group project contribution, the project developed as a standalone system that can be easily integrate inside a pre-existing project.
-Using State Trees for Combat flow logic and UMG Widgets for player interaction this system takes inspiration from titles such as Final Fantasy VII Rebirth.
+Action Time Battle System developed using Blueprints.
+Started as a group project contribution, the task developed as a standalone system that can be easily integrated inside a pre-existing project.
+Using **State Trees** for combat flow logic and **UMG Widgets** for player interaction this system takes inspiration from titles such as [***Final Fantasy VII Rebirth***](https://www.youtube.com/watch?v=GL33pUIwZ5U).

 ### My role
 - Gameplay Programmer (solo)